Alejogb1/job-board/blog-data/multiple-datasets-pytorch-lightning.md

 speaking of regularization, methods like **dropout or weight decay** are your best friends in preventing overfitting, especially with more complex models. they're like training wheels that keep your model steady and robust. the [regularization techniques book](https://www.manning.com/books/regularization-in-deep-learning-cx) is a great resource for mastering these methods.

-**lazy loading** is a smart way to manage memory, especially when dealing with large datasets. it's like just-in-time delivery for your data, loading it only when needed. this approach can help you avoid memory issues and boost overall performance. the [efficient data loading paper](https://arxiv.org/abs/1805.10710) provides a detailed look at this method.
+**lazy loading** is a smart way to manage memory, especially when dealing with large datasets. it's like just-in-time delivery for your data, loading it only when needed. this approach can help you avoid memory issues and boost overall performance. the [data loading paper](https://arxiv.org/abs/1805.10710) provides a detailed look at this method.

 lastly, for those working with massive models or datasets, **distributed training** can be a lifesaver. it's like having a team of gpus or machines working in harmony to handle the heavy lifting. the [distributed machine learning handbook](https://www.manning.com/books/distributed-machine-learning-patterns) is an excellent resource for diving into these advanced techniques.